 - Place the rutabaga cubes in a large mixing bowl and drizzle with olive oil.

 - Cover the bowl with a plate and shake to coat the rutabaga with oil.
-If needed, drizzle a bit more oil to get a good coating.
+If needed, drizzle a bit more oil to get a good coating on all of the pieces.

-- Transfer rutabaga to a parchment-lined or nonstick baking sheet.
+- Transfer the rutabaga to a parchment-lined or nonstick baking sheet.

 - Roast in the center of the oven until the edges brown and the rutabaga is tender (about 30 to 40 minutes).
 Stir it about halfway through to minimize sticking.